MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/network-related-or-instance-specific-error-occurred-while-establishing-connection.md

 ## Step 1：Verify that the instance is running

-### Option 1: Using the output file from the SQLCheck tool
+### Option 1: Use the output file from the SQLCheck tool

 1. Search the output from SQLCheck file for "SQL Server Information".
 1. In the section titled "Services of Interest", find your SQL Server instance under **Name** and **Instance** (for named instances) columns and check its status by using **Started** column.
 If the value is **True**, the services are started.
 Otherwise the service is currently not running.
 1. If the service isn't running, [start the service](/sql/database-engine/configure-windows/start-stop-pause-resume-restart-sql-server-services) by using either SQL Server management studio, SQL Server Configuration manager, [PowerShell](/powershell/module/sqlserver/start-sqlinstance), or Services applet.

 ### Option 2: Use SQL Server Configuration Manager